Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Abstract

 \section{Abstract}

 Unsupervised Domain Adaptation (UDA) endeavors to bridge the gap between a model trained on a labeled source domain and its deployment in an unlabeled target domain.
-However, current high-performance models demand significant resources, resulting in prohibitive deployment costs and highlighting the need for small yet effective models.
-For UDA of lightweight models, Knowledge Distillation (KD) in a Teacher-Student framework can be a common approach, but we find that domain shift in UDA leads to a significant increase in \emph{non-salient parameters} in the teacher model, degrading model's generalization ability and transferring misleading information to the student model.
+However, current high-performance models demand significant resources, making deployment costs prohibitive and highlighting the need for compact, yet effective models.
+For UDA of lightweight models, Knowledge Distillation (KD) leveraging a Teacher-Student framework could be a common approach, but we found that domain shift in UDA leads to a significant increase in \textbf{non-salient parameters} in the teacher model, degrading model's generalization ability and transferring misleading information to the student model.
 Interestingly, we observed that this phenomenon occurs considerably less in the student model.
-Driven by this insight, we introduce Collaborative Learning, a method that updates the teacher's non-salient parameters using the student model and at the same time enhance the student's performance using the updated teacher model.
-Experiments across various tasks and datasets show consistent performance improvements for both student and teacher models.
-For example, in semantic segmentation, CLDA achieves an improvement of +0.7\% mIoU for teacher and +1.4\% mIoU for student compared to the baseline model in the GTA to Cityscapes.
-In the Synthia to Cityscapes, it achieves an improvement of +0.8\% mIoU for teacher and +2.0\% mIoU for student.
+Driven by this insight, we introduce Collaborative Learning for UDA \textbf{(CLDA)}, a method that updates the teacher's non-salient parameters using the student model and at the same time utilizes the updated teacher model to improve UDA performance of the student model.
+Experiments show consistent performance improvements for both student and teacher models.
+For example, in semantic segmentation, CLDA achieves an improvement of +0.7\% mIoU for the teacher model and +1.4\% mIoU for the student model compared to the baseline model in the GTA-to-Cityscapes datasets.
+In the Synthia-to-Cityscapes dataset, it achieves an improvement of +0.8\% mIoU and +2.0\% mIoU for the teacher and student models, respectively.

-\section{1.
-Introduction}
+\section{Introduction}

 While the availability of extensive labeled datasets has driven remarkable advancements in various computer vision tasks, there exists a much larger quantity of unlabeled data in real-world scenarios.
 To accommodate a variety of real-world applications, it is crucial for deep neural networks (DNNs) to generalize to these unlabeled data.
 However, generalizing the models trained in labeled data (source domain) to unlabeled data (target domain) is non-trivial and pose several challenges.
-Unsupervised domain adaptation (UDA) has been studied to resolve this issue, which transfers knowledge learned from the source domain to the target domain through adversarial training~\cite{rangwani2022closer} or self-training~\cite{hoyer2022daformer,xia2023cmda}.
+Unsupervised domain adaptation (UDA) has been studied to resolve this issue, which transfers knowledge learned from the source domain to the target domain through adversarial training~\cite{rangwani2022closer,tsai2018learning,toldo2020unsupervised} or self-training~\cite{hoyer2022daformer,hoyer2022hrda,hoyer2023mic}.